 Caldolor, our intravenous formulation of ibuprofen, was the first injectable product approved in the United States for the treatment of both pain and fever.
 We conducted a series of clinical studies in over nine hundred adult patients to develop the data to support our submission for FDA approval.
 The FDA approved Caldolor for marketing in the United States during the middle portion of 2009 following a priority review.
-The product is indicated for use in adults for the management of mild to moderate pain, for the management of moderate to severe pain as an adjunct to opioid analgesics, and for the reduction of fever
+The product is indicated for use by adults and pediatric patients six months and older for the management of mild to moderate pain and the management of moderate to severe pain as an adjunct to opioid analgesics, as well as the reduction of fever.
+It was the first FDA-approved intravenous therapy for fever.
+At December 31, 2015, Caldolor has been purchased by over 1,300 health care facilities in the United States.